A new cricket league is underway in the busy American sports market. Organizers believe it can stay | Sport - ExBulletin

 As with many things, money is key, and co-founder Sameer Mehta said investors behind the initial $120 million don’t expect to make a profit in the next few years, if so.
 Much of the money comes from India, where arguably the best T20 cricket, the three-hour version most similar to baseball, is played in the India Premier League.
 Three IPL owners help run US teams.

-With a salary cap competitive with similar T20 tournaments around the world, Major League Cricket organizers have secured most of the better-known players they’ve been chasing, including Texas Super Kings captain Faf du Plessis.
+With a salary cap competitive with similar T20 tournaments around the world, Major League Cricket organizers secured most of the better-known players they pursued, including Texas Super Kings captain Faf du Plessis.

 The South African was overrun by autograph seekers during a game against Washington when his playing time was over.
 There are also players from the US on rosters that allow six spots for international veterans.
 Mehta said he was not worried about the quality of the game even without IPL players due to rules preventing them from being here.

-There are some damn good players, especially with the IPL owning some of the franchises here, they’re bringing over some international players, said Australia’s Matthew Short, the player of the match for Washington in a win over Texas.
+There are some damn good players out there, especially with the IPL owning some of the franchises here.
+They bring over some international players, said Australia’s Matthew Short, the player of the match for Washington in a win over Texas.
 As the tournament progresses over the next few years I think it’s important that we get those players here and also really bring the local guys up here.

 Priyank Shah, a native of India who has been working and studying in the US for six years, shouted at the players he recognized as they walked to and from the locker room.
 There were plenty.